-580-2-20-.12 MI Day Programs.
+- 580-2-20-.12 MI Day Programs.
 The agency shall have a program description for MI Day Treatment service/program.
-The program description shall include all requirements per 580-2-20-.09 (2) (a-e) General Clinical Practice and the program(s) criteria as follows:

-(1) Adult Rehabilitation Day Program (RDP).
+The program description shall include all requirements per 580-2-20-.09 (2) (a-e) General Clinical Practice and the program(s) criteria as follows: - question and defines Rehabilitative Day Program (RDP).
 The program description is consistent with the provisions of this section and defines Rehabilitative Day Program (RDP) as an identifiable and distinct program that provides long-term recovery services with the goals of improving functioning, facilitating recovery, achieving personal life goals, regaining self-worth, optimizing illness management, and helping recipients to become productive participants in family and community life.
-The program description shall include all of the following components:

-(a) A description of the target population of serious mental illness (SMI).

-(c) Nature and scope of the program, as indicated by individual recipient needs and preferences.

-(e) Specifies that the program is staffed by qualified individuals whose primary job function is specific to Rehabilitative Day Program.

-(f) Admission criteria shall address inclusionary criteria as follows:

-2. Mild to moderate persistent, chronic, and/or refractory symptoms and impairments in one (1) or more areas of living (e.g. difficulty attaining & sustaining life goals and/or community integration).
+The program description shall include all of the following components: - (a) A description of the target population of serious mental illness (SMI). - (b) Age range. - (c) Nature and scope of the program, as indicated by individual recipient needs and preferences. - (d) Location of the geographic service area for the program. - (e) Specifies that the program is staffed by qualified individuals whose primary job function is specific to Rehabilitative Day Program. - (f) Admission criteria shall address inclusionary criteria as follows: - 1.
+Presence of a psychiatric diagnosis. - 2.
+Mild to moderate persistent, chronic, and/or refractory symptoms and impairments in one (1) or more areas of living (e.g. difficulty attaining & sustaining life goals and/or community integration).